Rozanova/Native-App-UX-Course/Syllabus.md

 ### Course Description and Objectives
-This course entails a project in native User Experience (UX) and User Interface (UI) design for mobile.
+This course is designed to teach students how to design user experiences (UX) for native applications for mobile devices while considering what types of digital products can and should be put out into the world as tools for the day-to-day, as speculative art projects, or as forms of resistance to existing systems in place.
 The course focuses on usability heuristics, research (human-centered design methodologies) and competitive analysis, information architecture, rapid prototyping and usability testing.
-Students will familiarize themselves with native UI elements in Apple and Android platforms and design for one of the platforms of their choice and learn how to present and defend their design decisions.
-The course explores also Human-Centered Design, Spculative Design, and Critical Design.
-Students are encouraged to design critically whether for an experiemntal app or for an app that is useful in our current day-to-day.
+Students will familiarize themselves with native UI elements in Apple and Android platforms and design for one of the platforms of their choice.
+They will learn how to present and defend their design decisions.
+After an introduction to Human-Centered Design, Speculative Design, and Critical Design, students are encouraged to design critically whether for an experimental app that invites viewers to engage in dialogue about pressing social or environmental issues or for an app that is useful in our current daily routines.

 ### Things to bring to class: